-The highly prestigious SLAB Grand Challenge is a cooperation between USAID, the Bill & Melinda Gates Foundation, DFID and the Government of Norway and Canada, funding groundbreaking innovations aiming at helping mothers and newborns around the time of delivery.
+The highly prestigious Saving Lives at Birth Grand Challenge is a cooperation between USAID, the Bill & Melinda Gates Foundation, DFID and the Government of Norway and Canada, funding groundbreaking innovations aimed at helping mothers and newborns around the time of delivery.

-Take a few minutes, and vote for MOYO and/or other projects that you think deserve to win the People’s Choice Award here
+Take a few minutes, and vote for Moyo and/or other projects that you think deserve to win the People’s Choice Award here